cmeeren/Faqt/DOCUMENTATION.md

 * Improving F# usage issues (particularly the point about the `because` parameter) was [deemed out of scope](https://github.com/fluentassertions/fluentassertions/issues/2225#issuecomment-1636733116) for FluentAssertions.
-* The more free-form assertion messages of FluentAssertions are harder to parse than more structured output, especially for complex objects and collections.
+* The relatively free-form assertion messages of FluentAssertions are harder to parse than more structured output, especially for complex objects and collections.
 * Some assertions run contrary to expectations of F# (or even C#) developers ([discussion](https://github.com/fluentassertions/fluentassertions/discussions/2143#discussioncomment-5525582)).